suixinsuo/olympus-protocol/docs/B2C/OlympusBasicFund.md

 ####  Description

-Call the function to get the underlying tokens with their weights.
+Call the function to get the underlying tokens with their amounts.

+###   Returns

+Two Arrays {[Tokens],[Amounts]} of the same length, where the token at the position 0 have the amount at the position 0.

 ####  Example code